Contents

 • The main structure of the tomb that is visible today is a square base and an evolving and protruding cylindrical drum.
 The uppermost region of the Tomb is reconstructed into a palace.

-• The original statues on the pedestrian bridge across the Tiber could not be preserved and were lost among other significant ruins.
+• The terrace above gives a panoramic view of Rome.
+The original statues on the pedestrian bridge across the Tiber could not be preserved and were lost among other significant ruins.
 Bernini designed the ten angel statues that stand on Ponte Sant'Angelo in 1688.

-Plan Your Visit to Castel Sant’Angelo
+Plan your visit to Castel Sant’Angelo

 Timings

-Getting There
+Getting there

 Castel Sant'Angelo Opening Hours